wagtail/gsoc/gsod/README.md

 ## 2024

-👋 we don’t know whether Season of Docs will happen in 2024, and we’ve not decided whether we’d take part either.
+👋 we’ve not decided whether we’d take part in Season of Docs in 2024.
 If you want to participate with us, please register your interest with [our form: wagtail.org/gsod-apply/](https://wagtail.org/gsod-apply/).

 ## 2023